TristanWebber/garage_monitor/esp_bare_c/README.md

 ## Blinky base example

-Our minimalistic example will be Blinky - flashing an LED on and off by using the GPIO driver.
+The first task will be proving out the concept with as little code as possible using Blinky - flashing an LED on and off by using the GPIO driver.
 We'll consider this as the path of least resistance to prove that our toolchain works and we have bare metal control of the processor and peripherals.
-Since this is an embedded project, we don't have `stdio.h` functions like `printf`, so using GPIOs is more straightforward than printing a message to the host.
+Since this is an embedded project, we don't have `stdio.h` functions like `printf`, so using GPIOs is more straightforward than printing a 'hello world' message to the host.
 Note that the ESP32 family _does_ actually have `printf` (and other stdio and stdlib functions) burned in to the chip ROM from the factory, however using those functions is not entirely consistent with the bare metal philosophy so we will ignore them.

 The starting point of this test is heavily inspired by [mdk](https://github.com/cpq/mdk) - the repo that convinced me this was an idea worth playing with.
 We will work towards making the following code work: